 I hope this letter finds you well and you continue to enjoy teaching the piano to your eager pupils.
 Yes, praise for your skills and patience in this pursuit has spread far beyond Mayfield.

 As you see, I have sent you a photograph, which I found whilst inspecting the contents of an old chest that had been stored, forgotten, in my attic these past ten years.
 I hesitated to send it for some weeks for fear of causing unwanted memories to surface, but my darling Arthur assured me that your memory of my mother’s death would have diminished after almost fifteen years, and the photo of the three of us may bring you joy.

 I remember that evening so well, Papa.
 Mother sang like a nightingale; your piano playing enthralled and the applause from the audience made me proud to be your daughter.
-Later that week Mother broke your heart.
+Later that night Mother broke your heart.

 Rest assured, Papa, my lips remain sealed regarding your journey to Brighton on the day Mother was stabbed in her apartment.
 Even Arthur knows nothing of that.
 Mother’s murderer was never found and her lover simply disappeared.
 Though the man was never located, the police drew the obvious conclusion…